cmg189/food_fight/README.md

 This project was made in close collaboration with Audrey!

-She is a talented full-stack developer with a great eye UI/UX design.
+She is a talented full-stack developer with a great eye for UI/UX design.

 Visit her github page [here](https://github.com/Chalieta)!